Tanamarina

-Tanamarina or Tanamarina Bekisopa is a rural commune in Madagascar.
+Tanamarina or Tanamarina Bekisopa is a rural municipality in Madagascar.
 It belongs to the district of Ikalamavony, which is a part of Haute Matsiatra Region.
 The population of the commune was estimated to be approximately 10,000 in 2001 commune census.

 Only primary schooling is available.
 The majority 50% of the population of the commune are farmers, while an additional 50% receives their livelihood from raising livestock.
 The most important crops are rice and cassava, while other important agricultural products are beans and taro.

 Mining

-The iron ore mine in Bekisopa.
+There is an iron ore mine in the small village of Bekisopa.
+This mine is entirely owned by Akora Resources Limited, an Australian mining company.
+It hosts an estimated 194.7 million tons of iron ore, with over four million tons of iron ore having been extracted.
+Over $3.8 million has been used to secure additional resources.